 b) If an instructional staff member imposes a penalty, the student may not drop the course in question without the permission of the instructional staff member.
 (The instructional staff member is responsible for notifying the Registrar to prevent the student from dropping the class.)

-c) If an instructional staff member imposes any penalty, the instructional staff member must complete the Student Academic Misconduct Tracking Form and submit copies to the student, the chair/head of the instructional staff member’s primary department, or the program director if the student is enrolled in an interdisciplinary program.
+c) If an instructional staff member imposes any penalty, the instructional staff member must complete the Graduate Student Academic Misconduct Tracking Form and submit copies to the student, the chair/head of the instructional staff member’s primary department, or the program director if the student is enrolled in an interdisciplinary program.
 Programs that have a code of student conduct or similar document should develop a reporting form to track professional misconduct.
 It is the chair/head or program director’s responsibility to forward copies of the tracking form to the dean of the college of the student’s primary major, the dean of the instructional staff member’s primary college, the Registrar, the Dean of the College of Graduate and Interdisciplinary Studies, and the Provost.

 d) Within three class days of receiving the Student Academic Misconduct Tracking Form, the Registrar shall enter the information from the Student Academic Misconduct Tracking Form into a FERPA compliant Student Academic Misconduct Database.